-Pink eye, or conjunctivitis, may present as one or both eyes becoming red and irritated.
+Pink eye, or conjunctivitis, may present as one or both eyes looking red and becoming irritated.
 Other symptoms can include discharge, increased tearing, and crusting.

 ”Pink eye” is the nonclinical term for conjunctivitis.
 It is a type of eye inflammation that affects the conjunctiva, which is the thin, moist membrane covering the white of the eyes and the inner eyelids.

 Conjunctivitis can be present in one eye or both.
 It is common and does not always require a visit to the doctor.

 This article explores the types of conjunctivitis and how to recognize symptoms.

 Irritation of the conjunctiva can happen for different reasons.

 - bacterial — transmissible